ali-ali-ahmad/Coding-Dojo/WEB-FUNDAMENTALS/Week1/Day1/Dictionary-Entry/README.md

 <hr>

-<h3>Using the tags displayed below, create HTML like shown in the wireframe</h3>
+<h3>Using the tags displayed below, create HTML like shown in the wireframe.
+You can use the pronunciation image from <a href="https://github.com/alirabah93/Coding-Dojo/blob/master/WEB-FUNDAMENTALS/Week1/Day1/Dictionary-Entry/pronunciation.png">here</a></h3>
 <ul>
   <li>h1</li>
   <li>img</li>